-- 4 min: Everyone introduce themselves -- name, ethnic background/nationality, their hometown, and where they call home now. - 5 min: Ask everyone to come up with word associations for the word HOME.
-Have them write in the chat or say them aloud.
-5 min: Ask everyone to come up with word associations for the word MOVE (e.g., moving away).
-Have them write in the chat or say them aloud. - 5 min: What came up for you while reflecting on "HOME"?
-On "MOVING"?
-What feelings came up for you when generating the associations?
-Sharing them?
-Hearing others' associations?
-Are there any trends/commonalities you noticed from the compiled list?
+- 4 min: Everyone introduce themselves -- name, ethnic background/nationality, their hometown, and where they call home now. - 2 min: Ask everyone to come up with some few word associations for the word HOME.
+Type them in the chat, or say them aloud. - 2 min: Ask everyone to come up with some word associations for the word MOVE (e.g., moving away).
+Type them in the chat or say them aloud. - 2 min: Observe and point out any trends, commonalities, or differences among the various associations.
+Invite the group to share any reflections or feelings around the associations of HOME/MOVING or as they heard others share.